InteractiveComputerGraphics/fenris/README.md

   Users choose the level at which they need to work at.
 - Facilitates generic programming: write code once and have it work across a number of different elements, dimensions and operators.
-- Convent I/O, currently in the form of export to VTK/VTU for visualization in ParaView.
+- Convenient I/O, currently in the form of export to VTK/VTU for visualization in ParaView.

 ### Non-goals